Sleep disruptions are common and affect nearly 40% of people in the UK.

 Finding nourishing and calming activities in the last few hours before bed can prevent you from feeling wired but tired.

-Start preparation at roughly the same time every night and perhaps indulge in a good paperback, listen to calming music or have a warm bath.
+Start preparation for bed at roughly the same time every night and perhaps indulge in a good paperback, listen to calming music or have a warm bath.

 Magnesium salts or lavender essential oils can be useful in the bath to enhance relaxation.